 - 1. No more than 60 hours in the major may be counted towards the total number of hours required for graduation. - 2.
-Successful completion of English 1105 and 1106.
+Successful completion of English 1105 and 1106, or 1204H.
 Students who receive Advanced Standing (with credit) for 1105 take only 1106. - 3.
-Successful completion of an Advanced/Applied Writing or Speaking course. - 4.
 Proficiency in a foreign language equivalent to one year of university instruction.
-This requirement can be met in several ways: - 4.1.
-Completing the third year (Level III) of a language in high school. - 4.2.
-Completing two years each of two different foreign languages in high school (for College of Science majors). - 4.3.
-Completing the 1106 course in Chinese, French, German, Greek, Italian, Japanese, Latin, Portuguese, Russian, or Spanish, including any prerequisites. - NOTE: Students who have not completed foreign language requirements in high school may not count these hours toward the 120 required for graduation. - 4.4.
-Passing an oral examination in a language not taught at Virginia Tech. - 4.5.
-Documenting that English is not your primary language (see Department of Foreign Languages & Literatures for obtaining documentation). - 5.
-Six (6) hours Critical Thinking in the Humanities. - 6.
-Six (6) hours of Reasoning in the Social Sciences.
+This requirement can be met in several ways: - 3.1.
+Completing the third year (Level III) of a language in high school. - 3.2.
+Completing two years each of two different foreign languages in high school (for College of Science majors). - 3.3.
+Completing the 1106 course in Chinese, French, German, Greek, Italian, Japanese, Latin, Portuguese, Russian, or Spanish, including any prerequisites.
+NOTE: Students who have not completed foreign language requirements in high school - 3.4.
+Passing an oral examination in a language not taught at Virginia Tech.